 Great Blue Hole, Belize

-In the clear water — best for advanced divers only — you’ll find multi-colored stalactites and stalagmites, submerged caves and fish sheltering between the steep-walled depressions and dark blue shadows.
+In the clear water — best for advanced divers only — you’ll find multi-coloured stalactites and stalagmites, submerged caves and fish sheltering between the steep-walled depressions and dark blue shadows.

 Expect to see schools of giant groupers, nurse sharks and Caribbean reef sharks swimming in this natural wonder.